nkane/nkane.github.io/_posts/2018-03-14-postmortem-ludum-dare-game-jam.markdown

 ![original-tiles-picture-0][original-tiles-0]
 ![original-tiles-picture-1][original-tiles-1]

-Next we standardized a basic tile map size and had it render out basic static rooms with corridors between the room.
-We then added another player rectangle that would be controlled by they player's input with no physics calculations.
+Next, we standardized a basic tile map size and had it render out basic static rooms with corridors between the room.
+We then added another player rectangle that would be controlled by they player's input with no physics calculations and no collision detection.

+### Basic Procedural World Generation
+TODO(nick):

+### Entity-Wall Collision
 After player input was working correctly, we started to work on rectangluar collision for walls.
 The small blue rectangle in these screen shots represented the collision region for the player and the red rectangles were the walls that were passed the collision check.
 As seen in the second screen shot, collision was originally designed to be on the lower portion of the player, because we intended to have the game art be isometric.

 ![title-map-collision-picture-0][tile-map-collision-0]
 ![title-map-collision-picture-1][tile-map-collision-1]

 ### On the Move
+After we had a functional procedurally generated tile map, basic player input, and rectangular collision working properly.
+We needed to start making the player's movement start to feel more physics base.
+Personally, this was my first exposure to using vector based math to do physics calculations; however, one of our team memebers was incredibly familiar with doing these calculations.
+After a few whiteboarding session and reading a handful of game development articles on vector based movement.

 ![movement-picture-0][movement-0]

+### Entity-Entity Collision

 ![entity-collision-picture-0][entity-collision-0]

 ### Finding a Path
+TODO(nick):

 ![enemy-follow-picture-0][enemy-follow-0]
 ![enemy-follow-picture-1][enemy-follow-1]

 ### Let there be Bullets!
+TODO(nick):

 ![shooting-picture-0][shooting-0]
 ![start-screen-picture-0][start-screen]
 ![items-picture-0][items-0]
 ![end-game-picture-0][end-game]

 [original-tiles-0]: 		http://i1055.photobucket.com/albums/s515/nkanedevn/original-tile_zpspxkhw4wm.png
 [original-tiles-1]:		http://i1055.photobucket.com/albums/s515/nkanedevn/original-tile-map-1_zpskuusbsdr.png